ODN 1826 FITC - TLR9 Agonist

 Stimulatory CpG ODNs are internalized and activate the endosomal receptor TLR9.
 Activation of TLR9 triggers NF-κB- and interferon regulatory factor (IRF)-mediated pro-inflammatory responses upon the recognition of unmethylated cytosine-phosphorothioate-guanosine (CpG) forms of DNA [1-3].
 Unmethylated CpG dinucleotides are a hallmark of microbial (bacterial, viral, fungal, and parasite) DNA, as well as mitochondrial self-DNA [3, 4].
 Class B (also called Type K) CpG ODNs, such as ODN 1826, contain a full phosphorothioate backbone with one or more CpG dinucleotides.
 They strongly activate B cells but weakly stimulate IFN-α secretion in plasmacytoid dendritic cells [5].

-ODN 1826 FITC can be used to evaluate CpG ODN binding, cellular uptake, and localization by confocal laser-scanning microscopy (excitation 495 nm, emission 520 nm) (data not shown) or flow cytometry (see figure).
-The labeled ODN retains the biological activity.
+ODN 1826 FITC can be used to evaluate CpG ODN cellular uptake and intracellular localization by confocal laser-scanning microscopy (excitation 495 nm, emission 520 nm) (data not shown) or flow cytometry (see figure).
+The labeled ODN retains its TLR9 biological activity as verified using HEK-Blue™ mTLR9 cells.

 Key features of ODN 1826 FITC